idvorkin/idvorkin.github.io/_d/SustainableWork.md

 <!-- Why?
 On your death bed -->

-Imagine being on your deathbed, having one of your final conversations with your grown up child before your eyes close for the last time.
-When they ask you about your biggest greatest regrets do you want to answer: "I wished I spent less time at work ", "I wish I'd spent more time with my family", "I wish I'd taken care of my health"?
+Imagine being on your deathbed, in one of the last conversations you'll ever have with your grown up child.
+Notice the heaviness in your heart as you describe your regrets.
+Do you want those regrets to include "I wish I spent less time at work ", "I wish I spent more time with my family", "I wish I made time to take care of my health"?

 I don't, and I bet you don't either.